QryptInc/QryptInc.github.io/content/eaas/_index.md

 ## Using Qrypt's Quantum Entropy Service

 Qrypt’s Entropy as a Service is a RESTful web service that allows you to generate random data (henceforth referred to as entropy or random) that is truly random—based on quantum-mechanical phenomena.

 This service requires an access token.
-Follow the steps in [Getting Started]({{< ref "/getting_started" >}}) to obtain an access token.
+Please {{< externalLink link="https://www.qrypt.com/contact/" text="contact us" >}} to obtain one.

 ### Related Tools and Services

 1. [RNG Tools]({{< ref "/eaas/rngd" >}}): Integrating Qrypt's Quantum Entropy service as a random source for system devices.
 2. [Qseed]({{< ref "/eaas/pkcs11" >}}): Integrating Qrypt's Quantum Entropy service as a random source for PKCS#11 HSMs.